-We have audited the financial statements 2016 of LSP Advisory B.V., based in Amsterdam.
+We have audited the financial statements 2017 of LSP Advisory B.V., based in Amsterdam.

-In our opinion the accompanying financial statements give a true and fair view of the financial position of LSP Advisory B.V. as at 31 December 2016, and of its result 2016 in accordance with Part 9 of Book 2 of the Dutch Civil Code and the requirements set with regard to the financial statements by or pursuant to the Dutch Financial Supervision Act.
+In our opinion the accompanying financial statements give a true and fair view of the financial position of LSP Advisory B.V. as at 31 December 2017, and of its result for 2017 in accordance with Part 9 of Book 2 of the Dutch Civil Code.